 Private, credit-based educational loan programs for students and their parents also exist.

 How to Apply for Financial Aid for Study Abroad Program 2015-2016

 Students interested in studying abroad may contact the Office of Financial Aid to discuss their financial aid options.
 Students are encouraged to bring their study abroad program and cost information if meeting with a financial aid counselor.
 Study abroad program and cost information is available at the Center of International Studies.
 Not all types of financial aid can be used for every program so students should review their sources of financial aid to see if they will apply to their program.

-If the study abroad program allows federal aid to be used, students must complete the 2013-2014 Free Application for Federal Student Aid (FAFSA) by April 15, 2013.
-I f the study abroad program allows institutional aid to be used, students must complete the 2013-2014 CSS Profile by April 15, 2013.
-Students must also submit signed copies of their parents' complete 2012 federal tax returns, their own 2012 federal tax return and copies of their parents' 2012 W-2 forms to the Financial Aid Office by April 15, 2013.
-Students attending a study abroad program for the fall 2013 or spring 2014 should already have completed their financial aid application by April 15, 2013.
+If the study abroad program allows federal aid to be used, students must complete the 2015-2016 Free Application for Federal Student Aid (FAFSA) by April 15, 2015.
+If the study abroad program allows institutional aid to be used, students must complete the 2015-2016 CSS Profile by April 15, 2015.
+Students must also submit signed copies of their parents' complete 2014 federal tax returns, their own 2014 federal tax return and copies of their parents' 2014 W-2 forms to the Financial Aid Office by April 15, 2015.
+Students attending a study abroad program for the fall 2015 or spring 2016 should complete their financial aid application by April 15, 2015.

-Students can contact the Center of International Studies for information on the Study Abroad program budgets.
+Students can contact the Office of Study Abroad for information on the Study Abroad program budgets.
 In calculating the Tulane Need-Based Scholarship for students studying abroad, we will use the study abroad budget rather than the standard cost of attendance budget.

 Types of Study Abroad Programs

 Tulane University Junior Year Abroad/Junior Semester Abroad (JYA/JSA)